nutanix-japan/nai-llm/docs/infra/infra_nkp.md

          ip_list=10.x.x.214,10.x.x.215,10.x.x.216
          ```

-### Optional - Find GPU Details
+### Find GPU Details

-If there is a requirement to deploy workloads that require GPU, find the GPU details in your Nutanix cluster.
+!!! note "Are you just deploying NKP?"
+    If you are doing this lab only to deploy NKP, then you can skip this GPU section.

+As we will be deploying Nutanix Enterprise AI (NAI) in the next section, we need to find the GPU details beforehand.

 Find the details of GPU on the Nutanix cluster while still connected to Prism Central (PC).